Who Is Nia? The Woman Behind HerDailySpace | Real Story

 Corporate bullying is real.
 It is quiet and it is calculated and it does not leave bruises anyone can see.
 It lives in the meetings where your ideas are ignored until someone else says them.
 It lives in the performance reviews that never quite reflect your actual performance.
 It lives in the way you start shrinking yourself to fit into spaces that were never designed for you.

-I shrank for years.
+ToggleI shrank for years.
 I smiled through it.
 I dressed the part, spoke the part and performed the part.
-And I was exhausted in a way that sleep could not fix.

 The Relationship That Left a Scar

 While I was navigating corporate life I was also in a relationship that I can only describe now as emotionally devastating.
-It did not start that way — they never do.
+It did not start that way.
+They never do.
 It started with love and comfort and someone who seemed to see me.
 But slowly, quietly, it became something else entirely.

 Emotional abuse does not always look like what we see in movies.
 Sometimes it looks like someone who loves you on the good days and dismantles you on the bad ones.
 Someone who makes you feel chosen and then makes you feel like a burden.
 Someone who stays just long enough to make leaving feel impossible.